 What is Tesla Coin?

 Tesla coin is a fake cryptocurrency scam from various scam websites across FaceBook, Twitter and Google.
-They use the Facebook advertising to show pictures of Elon Musk to pretend that Tesla have released a new cryptocurrency because Elon Musk is connected with Bitcoin in the news.
+They use advertising on social media to show pictures of Elon Musk and pretend that Tesla have released a new cryptocurrency, just because Elon Musk is connected with Bitcoin in the news.
 The scammers are trying to use this association to pretend that Tesla have released a coin and that it will be a good investment.
+The truth is that Tesla own a great deal of Bitcoin and so releasing their own cryptocurrency would be a disaster.

 Tesla Coin does not exist!